 Mihail Doman’s career started with a dream back in October of 2011.
-It was a vivid dream which would prove to shake Mihail’s life to the very core.
-That’s because it brought about this intense quest to find out what life and destiny will bring.
+It was a vivid dream which would shake Mihail’s life to the very core.
+That’s because it brought with it this intense quest to find out what life and destiny will bring.

-Years came and went, and after many attempts at many things, finally in the Fall of 2015, Mihail began working on his first album – Arhythmology.
-This was an album that he had been working on his whole life, but it was only just now that he could manifest it into the world.
+Years came and went, and after many attempts at many things, finally in the Fall of 2015, Mihail began working on his first album – ‘Arhythmology‘.
+This was an album that he had somehow been working on his entire life, but it was only just now that he could actually manifest it into the world.

-The album was quite simplistic, but what it lacked in musical and compositional prowess, it made up in a kind of authenticity.
+The album was maybe a bit simplistic, but what it lacked in musical and compositional prowess, it made up in a kind of authenticity.
 The deep saw synths, the dramatic strings, and even the simple naming scheme were all an amalgam of Mihail’s biggest influences: Beethoven, Jean-Michel Jarre and Hans Zimmer.

-Fast forward a few years, and in March of 2019, Neptune was launched.
+Fast forward a few years, and in March 2019, ‘Neptune‘ was launched.
 A step away from the first one, this album feels like a journey to a distant place among the stars.
-Its deep warm pads and synths will take you somewhere else, somewhere within yourself, where people rarely go nowadays.
+Its deep warm pads and synths will take the listener somewhere else, somewhere within oneself – where people rarely go nowadays.

 The year of the pandemic 2020 brought ‘Rebirth‘ – a compilation of musical pieces inspired by the changing times we live in.
 The short release contains reworks of some of Mihail’s previously released musical pieces, which have all been re-orchestrated with electronic instruments.
 ‘Rebirth’ steps into the genre of space music and electronica, something quite different than the previous works.